ksdavidc/digitalgardenforJrCoders/src/site/notes/Project Prep/2023 Spring Showcase/2023 Crosswinds (Gale)/Crosswinds - Making Dots.md

 Why do we do this?
 1. The code is shorter.
 If there is a lot of code in the loop, this can make it much shorter.
 2. The code is easier to adjust.
-For example, if we decide we want 6 columns, we just have to change the number 5 to 6 (and maybe adjust the starting `x value` or the amount of change).
+For example, if we decide we want 6 columns, we just have to change the number 5 to 6 (and maybe adjust the starting `(x value)` or the amount of change). { .hasInlineScratch }

 ### Row 2
 Can you make the next row?
 Again, we want to create 5 more clones the same way, but make y = 75.
 Use a repeat loop if you can.